Home

 It is vital that hunters drink before getting thirsty.
 If you wait until you feel thirsty, you have already become somewhat dehydrated.
 You will immediately start heading toward fatigue or possible health problems.
 Water plays an important role in keeping your energy level peaked.
 Don’t underestimate the increased need for water at higher altitudes, especially while stomping the mountainsides.

-A hydration pack with a tube makes it so much quieter and easier to drink while hunting.
-Most backpacks are constructed to accommodate different types of Camelback type hydration reservoirs.
+A hydration bladder with a tube makes it so much quieter and easier to drink while hunting.
+Most backpacks are constructed to accommodate different brands of Camelback type hydration reservoirs.

 The demands of rising early to get on the trail long before daylight make it easy to want to skip the first and most important meal of the day.
 Don't do it.